 Students of marginalized backgrounds are warmly encouraged to apply!
 BIPOC and LQBTQ+ persons have made up nearly 50% of each cohort to date.
-(I, myself, am a queer-identified, non-binary, neurodivergent, sober person.)
+(I, myself, am an Autistic, queer-identified, non-binary, sober person.
+My partner is also disabled and AuDHD.)
 Your experiences and expertise are very welcome here.

 All applicants are asked to respect that while in this program, you may hear ideas and information that challenge your own previously held views.

 Racism, misogyny, anti-queer or anti-trans, xenophobic, and other similarly narrow and non-inclusive views, statements or behavior will not be tolerated here.
 This is for the protection of our diverse teacher trainee cohort, the Being Tea community, and the students our teacher trainees and graduates also serve.
 As program director, at my discretion, trainees may be asked to leave the program in the event of violations of this protection.